panukappi/import_project/README.md

-The database to import from is located in the gpt-pilot directory containing the project at *\gpt-pilot\pythagora-core\data\database*
+The database to import from is located in the gpt-pilot directory containing the desired project at *\gpt-pilot\pythagora-core\data\database*